andyjbm/pwrGenie-V2.0/README.md

 Important Notes so far:
     Espressif Framework V6.5.0 now working aok.

+    board d1-mini-esp32 added to environment.

     ESP8266 is now on the latest espressif8266 framework v4.2.1.
 It compiles and appears to run ok although I have not tested for any length of time yet.
     It does NOT work with JKBMS type.
 There is just not enough RAM available without optimizing.
 I am not sure how achieveable this will be as yet.

+    A note about ESP-s2-mini:
+    This board has given me nothing but trouble.
+I've finally got it working but to a point where it reboots every couple of hours.
+I've added a d1-mini-ESP32 and so far this has been far more reliable.
+    It could be my s2-mini is a clone or a dud or it could be the nature of the s2.

+    For now I'm going to continue to develop on the d1-mini-ESP32 but also try and optimize space to get JKBMS to fit on an ESP8266.

 Fixed:
     ESP32-s2-mini, ESP32doit-devkit-v1 now work on V6.5.0!
 Issue with calling wifi.mode in ASync_WifiManager constructor.
 Not a good place to do that.